‘Monash interpretive centre (Immersion II of II): Public Works Committee dips toe in water’, Honest History, 4 August 2015 updated

 In our previous article, we analysed the Department of Veterans’ Affairs (DVA) submission to the PWC inquiry into the project.
 Since then, we have attended the PWC’s public hearing on 26 June and seen the proof Hansard (from which most of the quotes below are taken).
-(Update 19 August: article on PWC’s report on the project.)
+(Final Hansard with page numbers as in proof.)
+Update 19 August: article on PWC’s report on the project.)

 The PWC heard from DVA officials and consultants involved with the project.
 DVA’s senior official present, MAJ GEN Dave Chalmers, opened proceedings thus:

 Between 1916 and 1918, 290,000 Australians served on the Western Front.
 Forty seven thousand of them died and another 130,000 were wounded.
 Despite the special place that Gallipoli holds in our nation’s story, Australia’s greatest achievements and greatest losses of the First World War were on the Western Front in France and Belgium.
 It is the Australian government’s view that these remarkable and little-known achievements deserve to be better known and recognised both in Australia and internationally. (p.
 1)